Houston vs Auburn Players to Watch - Second Round

 Houston Players to Watch

+Jamal Shead leads the Cougars at 5.4 assists per contest, while also posting 3 rebounds and 10.4 points.

+Walker puts up 11.2 points, 6.6 rebounds and 1.7 assists per game.
+At the other end, he posts 1 steal and 1.1 blocked shots.

-Tramon Mark is averaging 9.6 points, 1.9 assists and 4.8 rebounds per contest.
+Tramon Mark posts 9.6 points, 4.8 rebounds and 1.9 assists per game.
+Defensively, he averages 1.1 steals and 0.4 blocked shots.

 Auburn Players to Watch

-The Tigers get 10.1 points, 4.8 rebounds and 1.5 assists per game from Allen Flanigan.
+Allen Flanigan gets the Tigers 10.1 points, 4.8 rebounds and 1.5 assists per contest.
+He also puts up 0.8 steals and 0.2 blocked shots.

 Houston Top Performers (Last 10 Games)